EJPanda/Personal-Projects/EJP - Other Course Related Work/README.md

-# EJP - Other Related Work
+# EJP - Other Personal Work

 A folder to hold additional work I've done over the years.